mickfuzz/dyne_docs/src/terminal/docs/41-glossary.md

 this way, system operators, for example, can be given control over certain system resources all at once, or everybody working on a project can gain access to all project files by joining the project group.
-Each user has a group with the same name for that user\'s files.\
+Each user has a group with the same name for that user's files.

 ## gzip